zchee/golang-wiki/GerritBot.md

 This is a limitation of the infrastructure that runs our Gerrit instances and is out of our control, plus you already need a Google account to sign our CLA, a requirement for us to accept your contribution in the first place.

+### I left a reply to a comment in Gerrit but no one but me can see it

+Replies to comments in Gerrit are first saved as drafts and need to be published via the “Reply” button.
+This is to prevent multiple emails per review “session” and is similar to the [pending review workflow](https://help.github.com/articles/reviewing-proposed-changes-in-a-pull-request/) in GitHub.

 ## I'd like to add a feature/fix a bug

 + If the feature/bug is non-trivial, please [file an issue](https://github.com/golang/go/issues/new?title=x%2Fbuild%2Fcmd%2Fgerritbot%3A%20%3Cfill%20this%20in%3E) first